Should IT pros care about augmented reality?

-And they’ll have to start well ahead of time, given the tendency of other business functions to drag their heels on updating data centres and networks until the pain becomes unbearable.
+And they'll have to start well ahead of time, given the tendency of other business functions to drag their heels on updating data centers and networks until the pain becomes unbearable.

 AR will also have implications for data recovery, security, and technology training—all of which a decent IT team already know how to handle.
 Data recovery infrastructure simply needs to keep pace with increased bandwidth.

 The same security measures that are applied to mobile devices—sandboxing, penetration testing, and compartmentalisation—should be equally applicable to any AR device that makes it into enterprise usage.

 Training will fall not so much to IT, but to the business functions that develop the use cases for AR in the first place.

 So should we care?

 I don't know when AR is going to actually deliver on its promise to transform the world as we know it, but all signs point to it happening sooner rather than later.

 Consumer apps like Pokémon Go have shown that the average user is ready to embrace it, and it's only a matter of time before some of its existing niche applications gain adoption amongst business leaders.

 For now, the best thing IT pros can do is steadily provision bandwidth and data storage ahead of future growth, maintain rigorous monitoring of their organisational endpoints, and keep cybersecurity threats at front of mind.

 AR might revolutionise business, but for IT pros, it's likely to just mean business as usual—and next-level gaming at home.